Dan M. Frangopol: Education, career, and academic positions

 Frangopol received his civil engineering degree (Dipl.-Ing., equivalent to B.Sc.+M.Sc.) from the Institute of Civil Engineering, Bucharest, Romania in 1969 and his doctorate of Applied Sciences (Sc.D.) from the University of Liège, Belgium in 1976.
 His doctoral thesis, entitled Probabilistic Study of Structural Safety, was supervised by Charles E. Massonnet and J. Ferry-Borges.

 After graduation in 1969, Frangopol held a position as assistant professor at the Institute of Civil Engineering in Bucharest until 1974 when he moved to Belgium to become a research structural engineer (structural reliability, analysis and design of inelastic structures, structural optimization) in the Department of Mechanics of Materials and Structural Engineering, University of Liège.

-In 1977 Frangopol returned to Romania as an associate professor at the Institute of Civil Engineering in Bucharest and moved to Belgium in 1979 working as a structural design engineer at A. Lipski Consulting Engineers in Brussels.
-In March 1983 he joined the faculty of the University of Colorado at Boulder as an associate professor in the Department of Civil, Environmental and Architectural Engineering.
-He was promoted to full professor in 1988 and became an emeritus professor in 2006.
+In 1977, Frangopol returned to Romania as an associate professor at the Institute of Civil Engineering in Bucharest and moved to Belgium in 1979, working as a structural design engineer at A. Lipski Consulting Engineers in Brussels.
+In March 1983, he joined the faculty of the University of Colorado at Boulder as an associate professor in the Department of Civil, Environmental and Architectural Engineering.
+He was promoted to full professor in 1988, and became an emeritus professor in 2006.

-In 2006 he joined Lehigh University as Professor of Civil and Environmental Engineering and the inaugural holder of the Fazlur R. Khan Endowed Chair of Structural Engineering and Architecture.
+In 2006, he joined Lehigh University as Professor of Civil and Environmental Engineering and the inaugural holder of the Fazlur R. Khan Endowed Chair of Structural Engineering and Architecture, and became an emeritus professor in 2025.

 Frangopol is an experienced researcher and consultant to industry and government agencies, both nationally and abroad.
 His work has been funded by NSF, FHWA, ONR, NASA, USACE, AFOSR, ARDEC, NCHRP, US DOT UTC, CDOT, FDOT, PennDOT, ASCE, NATO, and by numerous other agencies including Pennsylvania Infrastructure Technology Alliance, ArcelorMittal, Modjeski and Masters, Progeny Systems Corporation, Henry Luce Foundation, U.K. Highway Agency and the Dutch Ministry of Infrastructure and Environment.